 Other ____

-Thinking about what you know of your family history, which of the following best describes the geographic regions where your ancestors (i.e. your great-great-grandparents) come from?
+Thinking about what you know of your family history, which of the following best describes the geographic regions from where your ancestors (i.e. your great-great-grandparents) came?
 You may select as many choices as you need.

 England, Ireland, Scotland or Wales